Toronto my home

-I almost never write about the place I call home even though I love this city and everything in it.
+I almost never write about the place I call home, even though I love this city and everything in it.
 Writing about foreign and exotic places just seems so much more interesting.
-But what if home is exotic and foreign to others?
-That is when you realize writing about the place you know and love becomes a no brainer.
+But what if my home is exotic and foreign to others?
+That is when you realize that writing about the place you know and love becomes a no brainer.
 So why should you visit Toronto?
 Let me tell you.

-Toronto has an amazing culinary scene, from vegan to carnivore-happy diets and everything in between.
-From small mom-and-pop shops and high-end restaurants, to hipster joints and large international chains, there is an eclectic range of options for every budget.
+Toronto has an amazing culinary scene.
+From vegan to carnivore-happy diets and everything in between.
+From small mom-and-pop shops and high-end restaurants, to hipster joints and large international chains.
+There is an eclectic range of options for every budget.
 Remember all those ethnic groups that live here?
 They all bring with them dishes that are as authentic as the countries they hail from.
 You can eat different cuisine every night of the week and not run out of options.
 You want Thai?
 Indian?
 Italian?
 Hungarian?
 Jamaican?
 You name it and you will find it here.

-End of each summer is marked with two weeks at the Canadian National Exhibition (better known as the CNE), where different food concoctions find their way into the hearts and stomachs of many.
+End of each summer is marked with two weeks at the Canadian National Exhibition (better known as the CNE), where different food concoctions find their way into the hearts and stomachs of many visitors.
 One year it was the time of deep-fried Mars bars, another deep-fried butter.
 Can’t wait to see what 2017 will bring.